Spicy Serenades

 I was immediately obsessed and for two weeks I played and played and played, but then I had to give the pedal back unfortunately.
 But now I had a goal: Save up $325 for a looper of my own, and boy did it take forever.
 Back then my allowance for doing chores was about $10-$15 per week, so after saving for 4 months, I finally could afford to buy one.

 Now it was time to take my looping into the real world.
-I went to an undisclosed location in DFW and made $175 in tips for just two and a half hours of playing.
+I went to an undisclosed location in DFW and on my first day, made $175 in tips for just two and a half hours of playing.
 Now, I'm no mathematician.
-But at the age of 16, making almost $100 an hour, I felt like a multi-millionaire.
+But at the age of 16, making an average of $100 an hour, I felt like a multi-millionaire.
 For several years, I would go out every Friday and Saturday evening, and perform for 2-3 hours.
 And that's how I afforded all of my fancy musical equipment!

 Since those days, I've leveled up to bigger and better things.
 I will still busk occasionally for fun but what people don't know, is that playing the violin is extremely rough on one's body.
 So as of lately, undoing all of the damage I've accumulated in my shoulders, hands, and forearms, has been the top priority.